 - The proposed subdivisions are appropriate for their locations in their design and form, the eastern subdivision reflecting the residential subdivision form of the Mulgoa village and essentially forming a north-eastern extension of the Mulgoa village.
-The careful design of the subdivisions, incorporating extensive parkland and including retention of environmentally significant Cumberland Plain Woodland ensures the subdivisions will have no adverse effect on the amenity of the area. - The proposed uses on the Femhill estate lands will be carefully managed, and will continue the careful management which has already occurred in relation to previous large events on the land such as Tough Mudder (April 2013), which attracted 15,000 participants and 20,000 spectators over the course of the two-day event (according to the TheTelegraph.com.au).
+The careful design of the subdivisions, incorporating extensive parkland and including retention of environmentally significant Cumberland Plain Woodland ensures the subdivisions will have no adverse effect on the amenity of the area. - The proposed uses on the Fernhill estate lands will be carefully managed, and will continue the careful management which has already occurred in relation to previous large events on the land such as The Picnic Races (Nov 2013), which attracted 5,000 spectators.
 Traffic management and parking arrangements during the event ensured clear traffic signage and safe traffic arrangements for entry and exit from the estate.